Bli-AIk/col/.github/pull_request_template.md

 <!--
 Please fill in the issue number related to this PR below.
 For example: Closes #123
-If there is no related issue, please fill in "None".
+If there is no related issue, please fill in "None" or "N/A".
 -->

 -